petterm/HH-TradeSkill/README.md

 ### TODO:

+- Improve player list in tooltip
+  - Put online players first
+  - Add limit to total shown, maybe with "+N" after
+  - Sort by name?
+  - Anything with guild-alt-main stuff?
 - Gotta fix enchantings ID prefix. enchant:nnn is bullshit.
   Cant seem to find a way to get the item from the crafting spell.
   I think Ill have to live with it.
 Can still see the crafters on them in AtlasLoot.

 ### Comm:

 ```
 On login
 > COMM_UPDATE GUILD - Send my DB to everyone